jonrau1/SyntheticSun/readme-stage3/README.md

 ### 4. How can I send the logs to a self-managed Elasticsearch deployment?
 You will still need to use the `requests` library, but you can drop the `aws4auth` and instead set your `host` to whatever the IP address of your Elasticsearch cluster is e.g. `10.100.1.139:9000/index/_doc/1`.

+### 5. With all of the provided visualizations, what should I be looking for?
+Typically you will want to focus on any traffic that makes it into your application that is either anomalous or from the threat list.
+You will need to do some preliminary investigation regarding VPC Flow Logs as NATGW and other managed AWS ENI's may `ACCEPT` the traffic only for it to be blocked at your ALB, APIGW or WAF for a variety of reasons.
+The quickest way to check against this is to maintain a list (either in a CMDB or DynamoDB through other automation) of ENIs against what is behind them - it could be an AppStream fleet, an ELB, a NATGW or a fleet of EC2 instances.
+You can also try to track to Private IP space in the same way to eliminate any traffic that gets dropped by the appliance anyway.

+For WAF, API Gateway and ALB you get better indication if the traffic was actually allowed (e.g. `ALLOWED` for your WAF `action` or a `200` response code for ALB/APIGW).
+If you see that you have a threat match or hostname/domain match check DynamoDB (or MISP/LIMO itself) for what Feeds(s) / Collection(s) the match came from.
+It is highly likely that it is a TOR Anonymizer, I would check the list of all TOR nodes to be sure, even the other sources will capture TOR nodes.
+If it is *not* a TOR node, I would check [AbuseIPD](https://www.abuseipdb.com/) and [VirusTotal](https://www.virustotal.com/gui/home/url) (you'll need to pass something like `http(s)://Bad.ip.goes.here` to VirusTotal URL checker), this will give you better indication if it is a scanner or Shodan indexer.
+I would even reference GuardDuty and [Shodan](https://www.shodan.io/explore) to see if you can pull a match from there, if you see it in GuardDuty it is likely a scanner.

+Another good source of intent is to look at the `URI` from WAF, more often than not you have botnets that try to fuzz the internet or it is a [`masscan`](https://github.com/robertdavidgraham/masscan) or [`nimbostratus`](https://github.com/andresriancho/nimbostratus) scanner doing the same.
+AWS also maintains some of its own bruteforce scanners in the 44.0.0.0/8 CIDR which typically originate from us-west-* AWS regions which look for exposed IMDSv1 endpoints (thank you CapitalOne AAR).

+Anyway, I'm not a threat hunter, as a rule of thumb anything going outbound (VPC flow log `destination.*`) that matches a threat list you should be a little more worried about (unless it's your WAF/ALB/APIGW returning HTTP 400/500s) and anything super weird from Suricata.
+For this solution we put Suricata on MISP which will have all sorts of outbound and SMTP traffic, but, for production servers anything that is tripping your Anomalies or the RCF Detectors should be looked at.